yenthusiastic/ARP07/System architecture/Software_requirements.md

 #### Non-functional requirements
 - The software shall be compatible with the intended OS platform (headless, read-only Raspbian).
 - The software shall be executed from a default USB device (volume labeled `INTERNAL`) plugged into the Raspberry Pi.
-- The software on the default USB device (`INTERNAL`) should be updated through an external USB device (volume labels starting with `DATA`)
+- The software on the default USB device (`INTERNAL`) should be updated through an external USB device (volume starting with other labels)
 - The software shall have a window size of 800x480 pixels
 - The software should have a user-friendly interface